Complete-Genomics/LFR_Pipeline/README.md

 ### Reference-guided consensus for mRNA isoform analysis (`modules/clfr/consensus_fasta/`)

-When a reference is available (e.g. a known species or transcriptome), `consensus_fasta.py` builds a per-UMI consensus by aligning each fragment's reads to the reference and calling a position-level pileup consensus (via `samtools consensus`), instead of assembling from scratch (Released standalone as [consensus_fasta](https://github.com/Complete-Genomics/cLFR_Release)):
+When a reference is available (e.g. a known species or transcriptome), `consensus_fasta.py` builds a per-UMI consensus by aligning each fragment's reads to the reference and calling a position-level pileup consensus (via `samtools consensus`), instead of assembling from scratch (Released standalone as [cLFR_Release](https://github.com/Complete-Genomics/cLFR_Release)).
+An optional, separate post-consensus variant-polishing workflow is available as [cLFR_SNVpolish](https://github.com/Complete-Genomics/cLFR_SNVpolish):

 - **Faster than de novo assembly whenever a reference exists** — alignment plus pileup skips graph/overlap construction entirely, since the reference already supplies the structure.
 - **Still preserves real SNVs relative to the reference** — the consensus is called from each fragment's own read pileup, not substituted with reference sequence, so sample-specific variants aren't silently lost.
+- **UMI-aware SNV polish** — because SE600 uses a standard, non-UMI-aware alignment, `cLFR_SNVpolish` can re-score consensus-versus-reference SNPs using independent-molecule support, within-molecule agreement, and read mapping/quality features.
+A LightGBM classifier learns true-versus-error probabilities from GIAB-labeled HG002/HG004 sites and is evaluated with chromosome-held-out splits; the DNA-trained model should be recalibrated on ERCC data before RNA/isoform use.

 ## Directory Structure